CAS Strategic Plan

 -

-Tyler Schipper, an associate professor of economics at the University of St. Thomas, spoke with KARE 11 about how rising gas prices are contributing to higher inflation across the economy.
-Schipper explained that increases in fuel costs are affecting not only what consumers pay at the pump, but also prices at grocery stores and retail… The post In the News: Tyler Schipper on Fuel Costs and Inflation appeared first on Newsroom | University of St. Thomas.
+Tyler Schipper, an associate professor of economics and data analytics at the University of St. Thomas, spoke with Newsweek about why gasoline prices do not immediately fall when crude oil prices decline.
+Schipper offered insight into the economic factors driving fuel prices and what consumers can expect as energy markets continue to stabilize.
+From the article: “While… The post In the News: Tyler Schipper on Gouging Gas Prices appeared first on Newsroom | University of St. Thomas.

 -